Understanding Drug Addiction

 Drug addiction can happen to anyone.

-Not all first-time users will become addicted to a substance, and health professionals continue research into why this is the case.
+Not all first-time users will become addicted to a substance, and health professionals continue to research why this is the case.
 So far, research indicates that there are many factors involved in addiction—from a person’s unique brain chemistry to environmental factors that impact the user.
-There is a positive correlation between illegal drug use (which includes both illicit drug use or prescription drug abuse) and marginalized individuals who may have had more struggles than others throughout their lives.
+There is a positive correlation between illegal drug use (which includes both illicit drug use and prescription drug abuse) and marginalized individuals who may have had more struggles than others throughout their lives.

 According to SAMHSA, the largest age group that sought treatment for drug addiction in 2018 was between the ages of 26 and 35.
 Of the two million drug users who sought treatment that year, 64% were men and 35.9% were women.